questaware/microemacs/src/emacs.md

 				offered to append new directories to $incldirs.

 search-reverse           M-S
-select-buffer                 Show the buffer in the current window set                      ^XA  Set a variable set-encryption-key       M-E	Per buffer;
+select-buffer            ^XB  Show the buffer in the current window set                      ^XA  Set a variable set-encryption-key       M-E	Per buffer;
                               For all encryption keys pressing and releasing the